graphile-contrib/pg-omit-archived/README.md

 argument to collections for tables that have the relevant (e.g. `is_archived`) column.
 Sometimes however you want to expand this behaviour to tables that "belong to" this table.
-To achieve this, use the `pg<Keyword>Relations: true` (e.g. `pgArchivedRelations: true`) option.
+To achieve this, use the `pg<Keyword>Relations: true` (e.g. `pgArchivedRelations: true`) option, and we'll add an argument like `includeWhen<Relation><Keyword>` (e.g. `includeWhenParentByParentIdArchived`).
 You should use this sparingly as it's not implemented particularly efficiently, and it also will make your schema somewhat larger/more complex.

 ## Behaviour